entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > DUPRET255; Brazeau *et al*.
 (2023), Character 77.

+ Paravagal fossa: (0) absent; (1) present.

 > Brazeau *et al*.
 (2023), Character 102.

+Braincase is series of bilateral ossifications: (0) no; (1) yes.

 > Brazeau *et al*.
 (2023), Character 104.

+Parachordal plates: (0) separated from the otic capsule; (1) sutured or fused to otic capsule.

 > Brazeau *et al*.
 (2023), Character 109.

+> Brazeau *et al*.
+(2023): "This character is excluded from the analysis because its scirubg cannot be considered phenomenologically indistinct from the presence/absence of a metotic fissure."

+Posttemporal fossae: (0) absent; (1) present.

+> Brazeau *et al*.
+(2023), Character 110.

+> Brazeau *et al*.
+(2023): "This character also cannot be considered independent of the presence of a dorsal ridge.
+However, it will be retained provisionally."

 > Brazeau *et al*.
 (2023), Character 125.